locus-ioe/sf23-content/content/days/Day1/day1.md

 # How to get help?

 - Google is your best friend.
-Don't know how to google like pro? click [here](https://www.youtube.com/watch?v=cEBkvm0-rg0)
+Don't know how to google like pro? see the video.

+{{< youtube cEBkvm0-rg0 >}}

 - Our lord and savior: Stack Overflow Try to use stackoverflow early, Prefer stack overflow over other sites, can't stress this enough.